franzmoro/react_native_postcode/README.md

-# InMotion Postcode App
+# React Native Postcode App
-A mobile app for Android and iOS devices that aids completion of input forms for physical addresses.
+A simple mobile app for Android and iOS devices that aids completion of input forms for physical addresses.

 ## User flow
 - User inputs a post code